konyshevgmbh/epub-bilingual-bakery/README.md

 # 🇩🇪→🇷🇺 German to Bilingual German-Russian EPUB Translator

-This tool is designed for learners and language enthusiasts who want to transform German-language EPUBs into bilingual format.
-Each sentence is followed by a partial translation with key words and phrases explained in Russian.
-This method helps build understanding naturally and expand vocabulary through context.
+This tool is built for language learners and enthusiasts who want to convert German-language EPUB files into bilingual German-Russian format.
+Each sentence is followed by a partial translation, with key words and phrases explained in Russian.
+This method naturally enhances comprehension and expands vocabulary through context.

-By default: **German in → German-Russian EPUB out**
+**Default behavior:** **German in → German-Russian EPUB out**
-Other language pairs can also be used via parameters.
+Other language pairs can be configured via parameters.

 ---

-## 📘 `book_nllb.py` — Main Translator Script
+## 📘 `book_nllb.py` — Main Translation Script

 ![epub-bilingual-penetration banner](banner.png)